asimkhan8107/APB/README.md

 ![APB-signal-description_page-0001](https://github.com/asimkhan8107/APB/assets/110652576/5a9a5e22-5355-42f9-bd31-2aec87d0cebd)

 **Address Bus**

-An APB interface has a single address bus, **PADDR**, for read and write transfer.
+An APB interface has a single address bus, PADDR for read and write transfer.
 PADDR indiates a byte address, and PADDR is permitted to be unaligned with respect to the data width, but in this case result is UNPRIDICTABLE.
 - Example -> A completer might use the unaligned address, aligned address, or signal an error response.

 **DATA Buses**

+The APB protocol has two independent data buses, PRDATA for read data and PWDATA for write data.
+The buses can be 8, 16, or 32 bits wide.
+WARNING: The read and write data buses must have the same width.
+NOTE: Data transfer can not occur concurrently because the read data and write data buses do not have their own individual handshake signals.